freghar/template/doc/code_style.rst

     - unless empty, in which case use no whitespace, eg. '{}'

+  - at least one whitespace when comma-separated, eg. '[var1, var2]'

+    - exceptions allowed for many identical fixed-length identifiers, to preserve readability, eg. '[1,2,3,4,5,6,7,8,9]'

 - Allman braces for class-defining files

   - space-separated inheritance delimiter, eg. 'class one : two {'